 Final Adverse Benefit Determination — An adverse benefit determination that has been upheld by a health plan at the completion of the internal appeals process.
-If a consumer wants to appeal a final adverse benefit determination, he or she would request an external review from his or her health plan.
+If a consumer wants to appeal a final adverse benefit determination, he or she would request an external review from their health plan.

 Fiscal intermediary (refers to health insurance) — A private company that has a contract with Medicare to pay Part A and some Part B bills for Medicare clients.

 Fleet coverage (refers to business insurance) — This multi-vehicle coverage applies to businesses that rely on a number of vehicles and need to insure them collectively.